 The Prophet ﷺ performs the major pilgrimage (Hajj) and gives his Final Sermon, approximately 120,00 Muslims are present.

 The Prophet’s ﷺ son, Ibrahim dies.
 The Negus Armah (who converted to Islam) passed away and the Prophet ﷺ prays his funeral prayer with the Muslims in Medina.

 The Prophet ﷺ becomes ill.
 The illness lasts for 11 days before he passes away.

 Leadership of the Muslims is given to Abu Bakr by agreement of the companions.

 The Prophet Muhammad’s ﷺ Farewell Pilgrimage Sermon

-Satan has despaired that he will ever be worshipped in your lands.
-Rather, he is pleased for you to obey him in matters besides that, among your deeds you consider insignificant.
-Beware, Oh people!
-Truly, I have left among you what you must hold firmly to, for you will never be led astray again: the Book of Allah and the Sunnah of His Prophet.
+Satan has despaired that he will ever be worshipped in your lands but he is happy to be obeyed in matters from your deeds that you consider insignificant, so be wary of him.
+Truly, I have left among you what you must hold firmly to, for you will never be led astray again: The Book of Allah and the Sunnah of His Prophet.
 Truly, a Muslim is the brother of another Muslim, and the Muslims are brothers.
 It is not lawful for a man to take the wealth of his brother unless he gives it freely and willingly.
 You may not oppress each other.
 Do not turn back to the ways of unbelievers after me, striking the necks of each other.
 Even if a slave were appointed in charge over you and he leads you with the Book of Allah, you must listen and obey.